lightblue-platform/lightblue-docs-user/language_specification/metadata.md

 * "name": name of the field, this is the property name in the json document
 * type: one of:
    *  basic types: boolean, integer (64-bit int), string, double, biginteger, bigdecimal, date, binary
-       * If a field is defined as biginteger, or bigdecimal in metadata, store the value as string, and don't allow \< \> operators during search.operators are not supported for this field during search.
+       * If a field is defined as biginteger, or bigdecimal in metadata, store the value as string, and don't allow &lt; &gt; operators during search.operators are not supported for this field during search.
    * date: Re: How will we represent date in JSON?
    * a container type: object, array
 * fields: If type=object, an array of field objects